fieldtrip/website/development/project/correctness.md

   - visualizing wavelets see figure freq002_h.
 - tjirp data
   - tested the methods for analyzing 'tjirp' data.
 Results shown in freq002_g (/hanvdgei/test_HD_002/freq002_g).
 When t_ftimwin is big (I took one second before) the read curve has peaks like wltconvol but the amplitudes are similar over time (they don't decrease like wltconvol).
   - tested mtmfft and mtmwelch for the same timewindow (cfg.t_ftimwin=10 for mtmwelch and mtmconvol).
-Amplitudes are now close to eachother.
+Amplitudes are now close to each other.
 (5.6039 e -8 (mtmfft) and 5.6051 e -8 (mtmwelch and mtmconvol)).

 **freq002_a**
 {% include image src="/assets/img/development/project/correctness/averagesfreq.png" %}